damianStrojek/damianStrojek/README.md

 👮 I work as a Penetration Tester at [TestArmy].

-🎃 I proudly hold several certifications, including eJPT, AZ-900, SC-900, CompTIA Security+, OSCP, and OSED.
+🎃 I proudly hold several certifications, including OSCP, OSED, OSEP, eJPT, AZ-900, SC-900, and CompTIA Security+.

 🌱 I'm currently working on my Master’s thesis in the field of Artificial Intelligence and Machine Learning.

-🥅 I'm in the process of obtaining the OSEP (Offensive Security Experienced Penetration Tester) certification.
+🥅 I'm in the process of obtaining the OSWE (Offensive Security Advanced Web Attacks and Exploitation) certification.

 🔭 I was previously ranked in the Top 600 worldwide and Top 20 in Poland on [TryHackMe]!
 In my free time, I also engage in challenges on [HTB].